Download The Male Breast Reduction Guide

 - Our Male Breast Reduction specialist Plastic Surgeons see primarily two age groups and three types of males seeking treatment for ‘male boobs’:

-- men in their late forties or early-to-late fifties who want help restoring their lost chest firmness.
+- Males in their teens and also men in their late forties or early-to-late fifties who want help restoring their lost chest firmness.

-- men who have lost weight and have excess skin or fatty tissues in the chest area.
+- Men who have lost weight and have excess skin or fatty tissues in the chest area and body contouring patients who have experienced former obesity and significant weight loss are also common patients.

 Social Discomfort is a primary motivation for having breast reduction surgery